ytdl-patched/ytdl-patched/README.md

     --no-color                           Do not emit color codes in output --check-mastodon-instance            Always perform online checks for
                                          Mastodon-like URL
+    --check-peertube-instance            Always perform online checks for
+                                         PeerTube-like URL
     --test-filename CMD                  Like --exec option, but used for testing if downloading should be
                                          started.
 You can begin with "re:" to use regex instead of commands
+    --print-infojson-types               DO NOT USE.
+IT'S MEANINGLESS FOR MOST PEOPLE.
+Prints types of object in info json.
+Use this for extractors that
+                                         --print-json won' work.

 ## Network Options:
     --proxy URL                          Use the specified HTTP/HTTPS/SOCKS